Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Performance/Easygoing Friend Approach.md

 ---
 tags:
 - charm
 - Sidereal
 - source/sidereal-book
 Cost: —
 Mins: Performance 3, Essence 1
 Type: Permanent
 Keywords:
 - None
 Duration: Permanent
 Prerequisite Charms:
 - None
 ---
 *The Sidereal moves and speaks in harmony with the fates of those around her, smoothing over hostility, mistrust, and awkwardness.*
-People meeting the Sidereal (or her current resplendent destiny) for the first time count as having a Minor [[Intimacy|Tie]] of friendship toward her, as do those who share in food, drugs, music, or other sensual pleasures with her.
+People meeting the Sidereal (or her current resplendent destiny) for the first time count as having a Minor Tie of friendship toward her, as do those who share food, drugs, music, or other sensual pleasures with her.
 Characters with negative Ties toward her treat them as one step weaker instead.